Grosse Pointe

-The north-south area along Lake St. Clair generally coincides with the boundaries of the two high schools.
+The north–south area along Lake St. Clair generally coincides with the boundaries of the two public high schools.
 The southern areas (basically south and west of Moross Road) feature retail districts.

 History

 Grosse Pointe, recognized for its historic reputation for scenery and landscape, has grown from a colonial outpost and a fertile area for small orchard owners and farmers to a coastal community with prime real estate chosen for grand estates.